Skip to main content

 Subgoals for Evaluating ArrayLists.

-1. Declaring and initialization of an ArrayList
+1. Declaration and initialization of an ArrayList

-2. Determine access or change of element, or action on entire ArrayList object, and update elements as needed (remembering assignment subgoals)
+2. Determine access or change of an element, or action on entire ArrayList object, and update elements as needed (remembering assignment subgoals)

 3. Accessing an ArrayList element

-3. index must be between 0 and arrayListName.size() - 1, inclusive; otherwise IndexOutOfBoundsException occurs
+3. Index must be between 0 and arrayListName.size() - 1, inclusive; otherwise IndexOutOfBoundsException occurs

 4. Changing value of an ArrayList element